Denperidge/community-pinboard/README.md

 The current (placeholder) background is from the [Nookipedia assets page](https://nookipedia.com/wiki/Nookipedia:Assets).

+The cork.jpg material is...
+- Created using `Cork001` from ambientCG.com,
+  licensed under the Creative Commons CC0 1.0 Universal License.
+- Modified by @hynet-mel.

 ## License
 This project is licensed under the [MIT License](LICENSE).